‘Shoreman’ becomes a high-flyer.

 High-diver at Clifton Gardens

 Descendants of the Allport family donated photographs to Local Studies at Barry O’Keefe Library.
 They include pictures of family outings just after the war.
-Of particular interest are images of Jack Allport soaring through the air from the high diving platform at Clifton Gardens, and relaxing with his family and friends by the foreshore.
+Of particular interest are images of Jack Allport soaring through the air off a high-diving platform at Clifton Gardens.
+Others show him relaxing with his family and friends by the foreshore.

-Jack later went into the motor trade.
-In 1929 he appeared in a news article.3 He is mentioned in it as the sales manager for Harden and Johnston Ltd., who were Dodge Brothers motor distributors for NSW.
-Jack was obviously reluctant to talk to the hack journalist:
+Jack went into the motor trade.
+In 1929 he appeared in a news article.3 At the time Jack was the sales manager for Harden and Johnston Ltd., Dodge Brothers motor distributors for NSW.
+Jack was obviously reluctant to talk to the ‘journo’ from the local ‘rag’:

 …privately one would no more accuse him of being the driving force behind a live bunch of salesmen than suspect him of flying in the air.
 Nevertheless ‘Johnny’ Allport certainly ‘knows his automobiles’ and sees to it that the sales quota up his way is in a very healthy upgrade.
 To get J. M. Allport to talk about himself is about as easy as opening oysters with a hairpin…

 Follow the J.M.
-Allport story in the following articles:
+Allport story in these articles:

 1 This later became ‘Head of the River’ at Penrith, still run annually.
 Source: The Sunday Times : https://trove.nla.gov.au/newspaper/article/123136348